Descent of dg cohesive modules for open covers on complex manifolds: Abstract

 \section{Abstract}

-In this paper we study the descent problem of cohesive modules on compact complex manifolds.
+In this paper we study the descent problem of cohesive modules on complex manifolds.
 For a complex manifold $X$ we could consider the Dolbeault dg-algebra $\mathcal{A}(X)$ on it and Block in 2006 introduced a dg-category $\mathcal{P}_{\mathcal{A}(X)}$, called cohesive modules, associated with $\mathcal{A}(X)$.
 The same construction works for any open subset $U\subset X$ and we obtain a dg-presheaf on $X$ given by $U\mapsto \mathcal{P}_{\mathcal{A}(U)}$.
-In this paper we prove that this dg-presheaf satisfies descent for any locally finite open cover of a compact manifold $X$.
-This generalizes a result by Ben-Bassat and Block in 2012, which studied the case that $X$ is covered by two open subsets.
+In this paper we prove that this dg-presheaf satisfies the descent property for any locally finite open cover of a complex manifold $X$.
+This generalizes part of the results of Ben-Bassat and Block in 2012, which studied the case that $X$ is covered by two open subsets.

 Key words: descent, cohesive modules, twisted complexes, dg-categories

 Mathematics Subject Classification 2000: 18D20, 46L87, 18G55